ianomunga/synthetica-staging/README.md

 # Synthetica
-ML Evaluation and Retraining Platform
+ML Evaluation and Retraining Platform, Built to fulfill the requirements of the BSc Computing Honors Thesis **Student ID: S2110910**